AlexanderAuAY/Alex-Au---Website/README.md

   }
 }
 ```
 The goal of this project was to create a project based off of Dan Shiffman's coding train examples.
 For my group, his example didn't translated well into the plans that we had, so we were forced to improvise and create somthing new with the idea of a fire.
 This project really pushed me to problem solve and think creatively with the fact that we had to come up with something from scratch from an idea.
 This will be a useful expreience to have later on if I ever decide to pursue programming even further.
 Overall the biggest impact that this project had was the moment previouly mentioned.
-I really allowed me to experiement and take things the way I wanted to.
+It really allowed me to experiement and take things the way I wanted to.